I’ve heard a lot of praise about Pi-hole project but hadn’t gotten around actually trying it yet until recently.

 have to update router’s setting if the IP changes.

 Keep in mind that Pihole is not a complete replacement for browser extension like uBlock origin.
-You probably still needs that because DNS-based adblocking functionality is quite limited.
+You probably still needs that because DNS-based adblocking functionality is quite limited (eg: sites that serve ads on the same domain as content).
 It’s mostly useful for mobile browser where adblocking is almost non-existent or not good enough.